The Best $1250 Quiet Gaming PC Build – December 2022

 Solid-State Drive –

-This drive will fit into one of the two M.2 slots on the motherboard, leaving a free slot for a future upgrade!
+This drive will fit into one of the two M.2 slots on the motherboard, leaving another slot free for future upgrades!

 Power Supply –